rchowbay/traffic_discovery_status_report/README.md

 # traffic_discovery_status_report
-Traffic Discovery Status Report retrieves and filters status of traffic discovery for all HALO groups. the script exports results into external CSV file format.
+Traffic Discovery Status Report retrieves and filters traffic discovery status for all HALO groups. the script exports results into external CSV file format.

+## Filters:
+the script supports 2 types of filters that can be used to filter out the resutls:
+- Filter results based on traffic discovery status
+   - **ENABLED** get all HALO groups with TD status enabled/true
+   - **DISABLED** get all HALO groups with TD status disabled/false
+   - **ALL** [default] get all HALO groups with both TD status enabled and disabled
+- Filter results based on HALO group id
+   - **ALL** [default] get TD status for all HALO groups in the provided account
+   - **GROUP_ID** get TD status for the provided HALO group ID and all it's first level sub-groups.

 ## Requirements:
 - CloudPassage Halo API key (with Auditor privileges).